« White vinegar, household vinegar, alcohol vinegar, flavored vinegar, table vinegar…. acid, corrosive, anti-scale… »

 Feeling lost?
 Me too, so let’s get back to the basics:

-Wine vinegar, apple vinegar or honey vinegar, means that the bacterial fermentation has been made out of a « natural » alcohol.
+- Wine vinegar, apple vinegar or honey vinegar, means that bacterial fermentation has been made out of a « natural » alcohol.

 « But is it dangerous ? »

 Vinegars that you will commonly find in supermarkets are not dangerous as their pourcentage of acetic acid is less than 10%.
-Table vinegar has usually between 5% to 8%.
-Let’s take an example from my kitchen: red wine vinegar, on the label we can read « acid amount 60 grams per liter » which means 60 grams per 1000 grams so 6%.
+Table vinegar has usually between 4% to 8%.
+Let’s take an example from my kitchen: red wine vinegar, on the label we can read ” acid 4,5 % “.

 But an acetic acid solution with a higher percentage can be dangerous.
 It is corrosive and can damage your skin or your eyes very fast.
 When using them, you need safety glasses, acid-resistant gloves and so on.
 All good chemist would tell you so!